Asamblea Nacional Televisión: Liquidation

-On December 8, 2015, then-President of the National Assembly, Diosdado Cabello, reported that the ANTV signal concession would be given to the channel's workers.
-On December 10, 2015, it was approved by the deputies of the PSUV the transfer of ANTV and AN Radio (its sister radio station) to their employees.
+On 8 December 2015, then-President of the National Assembly, Diosdado Cabello, reported that the ANTV signal concession would be given to the channel's workers.
+On 10 December 2015, it was approved by the deputies of the PSUV the transfer of ANTV and AN Radio (its sister radio station) to their employees.
 On that day they also approved 400 million bolívares for the operation of the television and radio of the National Assembly for 2016.
 The change of administration was generated as a consequence of the results of the parliamentary elections in Venezuela in 2015 and statements of deputy Henry Ramos Allup.
 However, some experts say that besides confusing, the transfer is illegal.

-On December 31, 2015 it was reported that the channel would change its name to National Audiovisual Television Foundation ANTV (Fundación Audiovisual Nacional de Televisión ANTV).
-According to Deputy Darío Vivas, the new channel would serve to "see content, truthfulness and good information".
-The channel workers assume operational and administrative functions of the channel from January 1, 2016.
-On December 31, 2015, the channel stopped broadcasting signal itself instead to repeat the signal of Venezolana de Televisión.
+On 31 December 2015 it was reported that the channel would change its name to National Audiovisual Television Foundation ANTV (Fundación Audiovisual Nacional de Televisión ANTV).
+The channel workers assumed operational and administrative functions of the channel from 1 January 2016.
+On 31 December 2015, the channel stopped broadcasting signal itself instead to repeat the signal of Venezolana de Televisión.

 On January 4, 2016 there were complaints from several employees of mass layoffs channel and loss of equipment.
 The ANTV Foundation has argued that no layoffs had happened because the former ANTV was liquidated and the new channel had not yet begun.
 ANTV Foundation also has denied the theft of equipment.

 Substitution

-On January 15, 2016, the signal of Audiovisual Foundation National Television ANTV channel began the broadcasts that replaced Asamblea Nacional Televisión.
+On 15 January 2016, the signal of Audiovisual Foundation National Television ANTV channel began the broadcasts that replaced Asamblea Nacional Televisión.
 Also, on February 2, 2016, a version of ANTV was launched with the official beginning of the National Assembly sessions; this would be broadcast via streaming through YouTube, but would not be (so far) a television channel.